Published 6/2/2015 Updated 8/12/2019

 The 53rd chapter of Isaiah presents very clear-cut and descriptive information concerning our suffering Messiah, our Lord and Savior, Jesus Christ.
 One has only to read the chapter to understand the sacrifice that Jesus made for us.
 But before we get into the specifics of the report that Isaiah presents, the question needs to be asked, “Why did mankind need a Messiah or Savior in the first place?”
 A quick review of the circumstances that led to the need for a Messiah to deliver mankind from the results of sin follows.

-Jesus became our escape route from sin, death, Hell and the Lake.
-Our Heavenly Father sent His only Son to die for us.
+Jesus became our escape route from sin, death, Hell and the Lake of Fire.
+Our Heavenly Father sent His only begotten Son to die for us.
 That thought bears repeating.
-Since No other person was pure enough to die for our sins, jesus, in obedience to His Father, came to earth, lived among sinful men but himself did no sin.
+No other person was pure enough to die for our sins.
+Jesus, in obedience to His Father, came to earth, lived among sinful men but himself did no sin.
 He demonstrated how men were to live holy.
 He healed the sick, raised the dead and modeled love itself.
 He gave us a picture of the Father through his own behavior.
 Then He hung, bled, died and rose again to pay the awful penalty for sin.
-His death, burial and resurrection opened the door for all men to be saved and delivered out of the hand of sin.
-He overcame death, hell and the grave so that we might have a right to the tree of life.
+His death, burial, and resurrection opened the door for all men to be saved and delivered out of the hand of sin.
+He overcame death, Hell, and the grave so that we might have a right to the tree of life.

 You and I who are now saved were not here when Jesus hung on the cross for us.
 Someone had to report it to us.
 And as a result, we believed the report.
 Let’s look through the Scriptures to see if there is a possible answer for why some did not believe and still refuse to believe the report.